-Note that the above equation is used to calculate CO2e in units of pounds per million British thermal units.
-Ensure calculations are expressed in the desired units by using appropriate conversion factors.
-Air Force specific greenhouse gas mass emission data is often poorly quantified.
-In most cases, it is appropriate to use default emission factors based on the type of fuel combusted.
+Note that the above equation is used to calculate CO2e in desired units.
+Ensure calculations are expressed in the desired units by using appropriate conversions and mass units.
+It is appropriate to use default emission factors based on the type of fuel combusted when calculating greenhouse gas emissions.
 The default values for several fuel types are provided in Table 2-5 and Table 2-6 of this guide.